weverkley/bucardo_docker_image/README.md

 - **Multiple Execution Modes**:
   - **Long-Running**: The default mode for continuous replication.
   - **Run-Once**: The container performs a single sync and then exits, ideal for batch jobs.
-  - **Cron-Scheduled**: Trigger syncs based on a cron schedule, with support for both recurring and run-once cron jobs.
 - **Flexible Sync Types**:
   - **Source-to-Target**: Classic one-way replication.
   - **Bidirectional (Multi-Master)**: Easily configure two-way or multi-way replication.